Facebook Graph API's multiple privacy options

 - link - A link to the user's Facebook profile

-Essentially, users, on top of their own profile's privacy, can also control the information that other, third party apps can access from their profile as well as control what apps that other people are using can access.
-This last bit is really important - it did give me a bit of a headache and it wasn't really straight forward to me why my API calls returned different things for different users albeit both users' information is displayed on their profile.
-To be more specific, consider Users with ID 1 and 2.
-Both of them are added as friends and both of them have the birthday added to their profile, however two, separate API calls produce different resultsets:
+Users, on top of their own profile’s privacy, can also control what third-party apps access from their profile.
+And they can control what apps that other people are using can access.
+That last bit gave me a proper headache.
+I couldn’t work out why my API calls returned different data for different users, even though both users had the same information visible on their profiles.
+Consider Users with ID 1 and 2.
+Both are friends.
+Both have birthdays on their profiles.
+But two separate API calls produce different results:

 <?php